ytc8717/Java_Projects/Grocery Manager/README.md

-# Grocery Manager Java
+# Grocery Manager (Java)
-- A grocery management system in Java to manage a grocery store
+- A grocery management system to manage a grocery store
 - The program can manage store inventories, process orders, track and sort the items